learn-co-curriculum/js-and-the-web/readme.md

 <iframe height='265' scrolling='no' title='js and the web' src='//codepen.io/joemburgess/embed/bqayRX/?height=265&theme-id=0&default-tab=css,result&embed-version=2&editable=true' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='http://codepen.io/joemburgess/pen/bqayRX/'>js and the web</a> by Joe Burgess (<a href='http://codepen.io/joemburgess'>@joemburgess</a>) on <a href='http://codepen.io'>CodePen</a>.
 </iframe>

 If you click on Alice, you'll notice that Alice has some behavior.
 Click on her and find out.
-Uh oh, now you've done it.
+Uh-oh, now you've done it.
 When Alice is poked, she starts spinning.
 She doesn't stop unless clicked again.
-It's not very nice to make a kitten spin based on the whims of someone's mouse click, so by the end of this lesson we'll learn how to stop Alice.
+It's not very nice to make a kitten spin based on the whims of someone's mouse click, so by the end of this lesson, we'll learn how to stop Alice.

 You'll also learn something about Javascript.
 That's a bit more important.